kolserdav/sfu-react/README.md

 Selective Forwarding Unit (SFU) is a WebRTC web application library, the server part of which is written in Node, and the client part is a ReactJS/Next.js shared component.

-# Please do not use this project in production.
-During development and testing, it was confirmed that Javascript is not well suited for handling online video streams.
-The application server is currently being rewritten to Rust language.

 ![https://kolserdav-portfolio.s3.eu-central-1.amazonaws.com/uyem2.gif](https://kolserdav-portfolio.s3.eu-central-1.amazonaws.com/uyem2.gif)

 ## Know-how